johnalison/WorkingPhilosophy/BookNotes/WakeUpNow.md

 - The space and openness that reveals itself in the gaps between you're feeling of a substantial self, is your true nature.

-- In self-inquiry, you generally  start out looking for what you are but end up encountering everything you;re not -- your body, your sensate experiences, your thoughts, your emotions -- until you find yourself on the outer margins of the known, at the precipice of the unknown.
+- In self-inquiry, you generally  start out looking for what you are but end up encountering everything you're not -- your body, your sensate experiences, your thoughts, your emotions -- until you find yourself on the outer margins of the known, at the precipice of the unknown.
 Once the mind exhausts itself in the search, which is the purpose of the self-inquiry, you're available to be taken by the realization of what you are, not as another thought or experience, but as a living reality.

+#WhoWeAre

-- When you fully realize that what you;re looking seeking doesn't exist in manifestation and cant be found "out there" in experiences or states of any kind, there's a relaxation of being and a cessation of seeking.
+- When you fully realize that what you're seeking doesn't exist in manifestation and cant be found "out there" in experiences or states of any kind, there's a relaxation of being and a cessation of seeking.

 - Anything you can perceive, no matter how intimate -- including  physical body and the cluster of images, memories, thoughts, feelings, and beliefs that constitute the mind -- is merely an object of perception; it cant possibly be the preceiver, the "I" in "I notice, I think, I feel".